 See Related: Best Websites for Booking Hotels in Europe

 Calling all adrenaline junkies!
-I have to tell you about my favorite amusement park in all of Europe, Europa-Park.
+I have to tell you about my favorite amusement park in Europe, Europa-Park.
 It’s located in Rust, which is about 50 miles away from Offenburg.

-This adrenaline-inducing park was voted the second-best amusement park on the continent, right after Disneyland Paris.
+This adrenaline-inducing park was voted the second-best amusement park on the continent after Disneyland Paris.
 And it’s another perfect spot to add to your Black Forest itinerary.

-Europa-Park is split into 15 different zones, each with a unique theme that replicates historic sights from various European countries.
-The rides here are world-class and trust me, you won’t be disappointed.
-From the Poseidon water rollercoaster to the Blue Fire Megacoaster, you’ll be in for a thrill.
+Europa-Park is split into 15 zones, each with a unique theme replicating historic sights from various European countries.
+The rides here are world-class, and trust me, you won’t be disappointed.
+You’ll be in for a thrill from the Poseidon water rollercoaster to the Blue Fire Megacoaster.

 But that’s not all, my friends.
-Europa-Park even has a space-themed rollercoaster called the Euro-Mir that is modeled after the Russian space station Mir.
+Europa-Park even has a space-themed rollercoaster called the Euro-Mir modeled after the Russian space station Mir.
 How cool is that?

 My absolute must-ride experience at Europa-Park is the Atlantica SuperSplash.
 It’s seriously an amazing rush.
 The refreshing sprays and the feeling of being transported to another world make you forget that you’re even in Germany.